-Current position: Senior advisor, board work.
+Current position: Senior adviser, board assignments.

-Other board assignments: Expert Group for Aid Studies (board member).
+Other board assignments: SNV Netherlands Development Organisation (board member).

+Previous positions: Expert Group for Aid Studies (board member), Water Aid (board member).

-Previous directorships: International Center for Water Cooperation (chair), Water Aid (board member), World Water Council (acting member), Swedish Agency for Development Evaluation (SADEV) (member).
-Signatures of the board of directors Swedfund International AB's board of directors and CEO hereby submit Swedfund International AB's integrated report, including the annual report, sustainability report and Communication on Progress (COP) for 2023.
-Swedfund International AB has produced this annual report in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and as adopted by the EU.
+Signatures of the Board of Directors Swedfund International AB's Board of Directors and CEO hereby submit Swedfund International AB's Integrated Report, including the Annual Report, Sustainability Report and Communication on Progress (COP) for 2023.
+Swedfund International AB has produced this Annual Report in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and as adopted by the EU.
 In addition, the standards of the Swedish Financial Reporting Board and its recommended RFR 2 Supplementary Accounting Rules for Legal Entities have also been applied.